ShawnSidoruk/slate/source/index.html.md

 Although not required, all requests are encouraged to include a unique identifer in the header.
 Tracing is not used in operational integrity but can be used as a reference in post-processing as the header will be reflected on the response and can be used to correlate a request and response.
 The `X-Trace-ID` reference is only stored for for 14 days.

 <aside class="notice">
-The `X-Trace-ID` should also be provided, where possible, for support requests.
+The <code>X-Trace-ID</code> should also be provided, where possible, for support requests.
 </aside>

 ## Idempotent Requests (Optional)